Search the Health Library

 - You will receive printed information during your visit including country-specific information and general prevention and:

-- Vaccine Information Sheets (VIS) per Federal Law.
+- Vaccine Information Sheets (VIS) for each vaccine recommended during your visit outlined in Federal regulations.
 Please read them and ask questions prior to receiving immunizations.

 - Please note we are a consultative service.
 We do not provide immunizations independently of pre-travel office visits.

 With the exception of Johns Hopkins Employee EHP and Johns Hopkins BC/BS plans, most companies do not cover travel related visits or travel vaccines.
 Therefore, payment at time of service is expected.
 Please note that we are happy to submit visit charges to your insurance company.
 Should any portion of your visit charges be covered by your insurance plan, you will be reimbursed.
 Payment by credit card, debit card, or flexible spending account card only is collected at time of service UNLESS there is an existing contract or similar arrangement with your sponsoring organization.
 Review fees before you receive immunizations.